Hands-On Fundraising

 • Contact

-You are here: Home / Blog / How to respond when they challenge your fundraising appeal
+You are here: Home / Blog / They challenge your fundraising appeal.
+How should you respond?

-I’ve been doing lots of copywriting lately.
-Case statements, email appeals, and especially mail fundraising appeals.
+I do lots of copywriting.
+Newsletters, email appeals, and especially fundraising appeals.
 I love it.
-It’s one of my favorite things to do.

 But over the years, I’ve also noticed I get the same questions.
 You too?